AndreaHobby/CKD-Prediction/README.md

-# Predicting Chronic Kidney Disease
+# Predicting Chronic Kidney Disease(This is not a finished project.
+It will be updated shortly.
 ### Author: Andrea Hobby, MS

 ![kidney](img/fnalkidney-comp_1087848275.png)